KasparEtter/ef1p/pages/email/email.md

 completely different from the organization's domain.
 This is the case for my email configuration:

-{% include image.md source="email-settings-automatic.png" caption="The simplified email architecture corresponds to what mail clients like Apple Mail display to you.<br>The domain of the address (`ef1p.com`) is different from the domain of the servers (`mail.gandi.net`).<br>The host names of the incoming mail server and the outgoing mail server are usually not the same." themed="true" %}
+{% include image.md source="email-settings-automatic.png" caption="The simplified email architecture corresponds to what mail clients like Apple Mail display to you.<br>The domain of the address (`ef1p.com`) is different from the domain of the servers (`mail.gandi.net`).<br>The host names of the incoming mail server and the outgoing mail server are usually not the same." themed="true" image-max-width="550" %}

-One more thing that users need to be informed about is whether to use the full email address or only the local part before the @ symbol (or even something completely different) as the user name.
+One more thing that users need to be informed about is whether to use the full email address or only the local part before the @ symbol (or even something completely different) as the username.
 While flexibility is great for customizing a setup to the particular needs of an organization, it also leads to an unnecessarily complicated experience for users.